MIMUW-RL/marl_team_based_testers/README.md

 ## Python testers for team-based MARL environments
 ## Unity ML-Agents compatible

-We present python scripts for testing agents in team-based MARL environments.
+We present Python scripts for testing agents in team-based MARL environments.
-Currently, the scripts are [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents) compatible, however will work with any compiled team-based MARL environment with similar Python interface.
+Currently, the scripts are [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents) compatible, however, it will work with any compiled team-based MARL environment with a similar Python interface.
-The scripts fills the gap for team-based Unity ML-Agents MARL, where a proper testing framework has been unavailable, and allows for comprehensive and thorough tests of agents in team-based fashion, in environments like the cool [Unity Dodgeball](https://blog.unity.com/engine-platform/ml-agents-plays-dodgeball), and our new custom [Hide \& Seek and Predator-Prey environments](https://github.com/MIMUW-RL/unity-ml-agents_hide-and-seek).
+The scripts fill the gap for team-based Unity ML-Agents MARL, where a proper testing framework has been unavailable, and allows for comprehensive tests of agents in a team-based fashion, in environments like the cool [Unity Dodgeball](https://blog.unity.com/engine-platform/ml-agents-plays-dodgeball), and our new custom [Hide \& Seek and Predator-Prey environments](https://github.com/MIMUW-RL/unity-ml-agents_hide-and-seek).